OCA/e-commerce/website_sale_hide_price/README.rst

 #.
 Go to *Website > Configuration > Settings* and choose the website to hide the prices.
 #.
 In the *Shop - Products* section you have the option *Hide prices on website*

+Both *Default Hidden price message* field at website level and *Hidden price message* at product level are only shown on product page when price is hidden at product level.

 Usage
 =====